i4mShayan/HIV-Inhibitors-Classification/README.md

 In this project, we have developed multiple Graph Neural Network (GNN) models with different message-passing mechanisms to classify whether a given molecule is an HIV inhibitor or not.
 These models analyze molecular structures as graphs, learning relationships between atoms and bonds to identify potential drug candidates for HIV treatment.

 # Feature Extraction Pipeline

+We convert molecular structures into graph representations and extract detailed features from both nodes (atoms) and edges (bonds) to capture the chemical characteristics essential for classification.

 ## 1. Get Graph Representation of Molecules